Liwen1234-cyber/mybook/docs/intro.md

 ## GitHub Trending
 ### All language

+* 【2025-07-11】[WordPress / wordpress-develop](https://github.com/WordPress/wordpress-develop) - WordPress Develop, Git-ified.
+Synced from git://develop.git.wordpress.org/, including branches and tags!
+This repository is just a mirror of the WordPress subversion repository.
+Please include a link to a pre-existing ticket on https://core.trac.wordpress.org/ with every pull request.
+* 【2025-07-11】[snap-stanford / Biomni](https://github.com/snap-stanford/Biomni) - Biomni: a general-purpose biomedical AI agent
 * 【2025-07-10】[wanghongenpin / proxypin](https://github.com/wanghongenpin/proxypin) - Open source free capture HTTP(S) traffic software ProxyPin, supporting full platform systems
 * 【2025-07-10】[microsoft / MoGe](https://github.com/microsoft/MoGe) - [CVPR'25 Oral] MoGe: Unlocking Accurate Monocular Geometry Estimation for Open-Domain Images with Optimal Training Supervision
 * 【2025-07-08】[humanlayer / 12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?